egjergo/egjergo.github.io/_pages/publications.md

       </p>
     </div>
     <div class="card">
-      <h5>The many tensions with dark-matter based models and implications on the nature of the Universe
+      <h5>1.
+The many tensions with dark-matter based models and implications on the nature of the Universe
 </h5>
       <h6><a target="_blank" href="https://ui.adsabs.harvard.edu/abs/2023eppg.confE.231K/abstract">Proceedings of Science, Corfu2022</a></h6>
       <p>